ypyogeshpatil07/springboot-rest-ebi-test/README.md

 #### Running the application
 First build the application (refer to above section).
 Once the application has successfully built,

-* Open Docker Quickstart Terminal and type command `docker-compose up -d db`
+* Open Docker Quickstart Terminal and Go to project root folder ,type command `docker build -t springboot-rest-ebi-test.jar`
-* Once the database container is up and running, Start the application container using `docker-compose up person-service`
+* Check docker image with a command 'docker image ls'
+* Run a docker image `docker run -p 9090:8080 springboot-rest-ebi-test.jar`

 #### REST Services
-Swagger can be accessed using [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)
+Swagger can be accessed using [http://localhost:8082/swagger-ui.html](http://localhost:8082/swagger-ui.html)

 A simple Authentication has been enabled with the following list of users.